Term DatesTerm Dates Staff IntranetStaff Intranet Student CentralStudent Central

 Enrichment in MFL

 The department provides multiple opportunities for students to gain first-hand knowledge of Spanish and French culture through the continuous help of native language assistants and trips.
-In previous years these have included: BFI MFL INSET Days, trips to the French Institute, One Man Cinemas and the theatre.
+In previous years these have included: BFI MFL INSET Days, trips to the French Institute, Everyman Cinemas, and the theatre.

-The French/Spanish clubs that take place every Wednesday after school where students develop their language skills through songs and games with native speakers.
-We also run a French Day Trip for year 7 students in June.
+The French/Spanish clubs take place every Wednesday after school where students develop their language skills through songs and games with native speakers.
+We have also run a French Day Trip for year 7 students in June every year and our Spanish students went to Spain for a week in March 2024.

 Some of the international initiatives that have taken place in school and online: